LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 Fire Hydrants are the connection point for firefighting hose.
 They are made of pipes, valves and outlet connections for the hose.
 They are strategically located on the firewater ring main.
 Close to the hydrant is a hose reel.
 In the event of a fire, the hose is connected to the hydrant and can be pulled to a firefighting location.

 3.28 Fire extinguishers

 They constitute part of the firefighting system.
 They are strategically located in the facility where they can be easily accessed for firefighting.
 Fire extinguishers shall only be used by trained personnel.

 The water sprinklers are primarily used for cooling and preliminary fire suppression.
 The sprinklers are installed in the LPG storage area, loading and unloading bay and LPG transfer points.
 During LPG transfer the sprinklers are turned on especially when the temperature increases beyond a set point.
 The sprinklers installed in the storage area must provide total coverage for the entire storage vessels.
 When the temperature sensors measures temperature beyond the set point the sprinkler system is activated to cool the tanks.

 Figure 31: Activated Water Sprinklers

 3.30 Utility Water System

-The utility water system consists of storage tank and piping, this water is what is used in toilets and for other general purpose.
+The utility water system consists of the storage tank and piping, this water is what is used in toilets and for another general-purpose.

 Portable water simply means water that is safe to drink.